chromaui/chromatic-docs/travisci.md

 jobs:
   include:
-     #👇Checks if the branch is not master and runs Chromatic
+     # 👇 Checks if the branch is not master and runs Chromatic
    - name: 'Deploy to Chromatic'
      if: branch != master
      script: yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN}
-     #👇Checks if the branch is master and runs Chromatic with the flag to accept all changes
+     # 👇 Checks if the branch is master and runs Chromatic with the flag to accept all changes
    - name: 'Deploy to Chromatic and auto accepts changes'
      if: branch = master
      script: yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --auto-accept-changes